 All civilians have a right to flee violence, no matter who starts a war or who tells them to flee or for what reason, because they are A) CIVILIANS.
 B) They might not have voted for, or even been able to vote for, the regime in power when hostilities began.
 C) Did the Palestinians of today vote for the Grand Mufti of Jerusalem?
 No, they didn’t.
 He was installed by a Jewish chap, Herbert Samuel.
 D) Did they vote for the Governments of the Arab States?
 No, they didn’t.

 Fact is, they probably weren’t even born in 1920.
-The majority alive today were children when they were dispossessed in 1948.
+Any still alive today were children when they were dispossessed in 1948.

 Right of Return is dependent on a Peace Treaty: